-Trading network.
-A pattern of economic exchange between companies or countries.
+Trading networks.
+Patterns of economic exchange between companies or countries.

-Traditional state.
-A society in which the production base is agriculture or the herding of animals.
-See also Agrarian society and Herding society.
+Traditional states.
+Societies in which the production base is agriculture or pastoralism (see also Agrarian societies and Pastoral societies.)

 Transformative movement.
-A social movement whose aim is to produce major social change in a society.
+A social movement to produce major social change in a society.

 Transitional class.
-Marx's term for an economic class in which previous relations of production linger on in the beginning stages of new relations of production.
-Examples include peasants or landowners of a feudal system that has become capitalist.
+Marx's term to refer to social classes based on previous relations of production which linger on in the beginning stages a new one--such as peasants or landowners of a feudal system which has become capitalist.

 Triad.
-A group of three.
-Such groups tend to separate into a dyad against one (referred to as “triadic separation”).
+A group of three; there is a tendency for such groups to separate into a dyad against one (triadic separation).

 Underclass.
 A class of individuals in mature industrial societies situated at the bottom of the class system who have been systematically excluded from participation in economic life.
 The underclass is normally composed of people from ethnic or minority groups.

 Underemployment.
-Employment at a job below one’s skill or educational level.
+Employment at a job below your skill or educational level.

 Unemployment rate.
-A government’s measure of those who are not working but are actively seeking work.
+Government measure of those not working but who are actively seeking work.

 Unilinear evolution.
-A largely discredited view of social evolution according to which all societies pass through the same stages of development.
-Unilinear evolution is often used in straw man arguments to discredit the idea of social evolution.
+A largely discredited (and mythical) view of social evolution according to which all societies pass through the same stages of development.
+Unilinear evolution is normally used in straw man arguments to discredit social evolution.

-Unintended consequence.
-A significant effect of social action on the total sociocultural system (or other parts of that system) that was neither intended nor foreseen by the participants.
-Robert K. Merton developed the concepts of “latent function,” “manifest function,” and “dysfunction” to analyze more effectively these unintended consequences.
+Unintended consequences.
+Many social actions have significant effects on the total sociocultural system (or other parts of that system) that were neither intended nor foreseen by the participants.
+Robert K. Merton developed the concepts of latent and manifest functions, as well as the concept of dysfunction, to better study these unintended consequences.

 Union.
-A social organization set up to represent the worker's interests in both the workplace and in the broader society.
+A social organization set up to represent the worker's interests in both the workplace and in the broader society as well.

 Upper class.
-A social class roughly composed of the more affluent members of society, especially those who have great wealth, have control over businesses, or hold large numbers of stocks and shares.
+A social class roughly composed of the more affluent members of society, especially those who have great wealth, control over businesses or hold large numbers of stocks and shares.

 Urbanism.
 The extent to which a community has the characteristics of city life.

 Urban renewal.
-Governmental programs that encourage the renovation of deteriorating city neighbourhoods through the renovation or destruction of old buildings and the construction of new ones.
+Governmental programs of encouraging the renovation of deteriorating city neighborhoods through the renovation or destruction of old buildings and the construction of new ones.

 Utilitarian organization.
 A group organized around a specific purpose such as to make money or to give charity.

 Validity.
 The degree to which the measurement of a variable actually reflects the intended concept.
-For example, the validity of IQ tests in measuring intelligence is questioned by many social scientists.
+For example, how valid is IQ in measuring intelligence?

 Values.
-Culturally defined standards held by human individuals or groups about what is desirable, proper, beautiful, good, or bad.
-Values serve as broad guidelines for social life.
+Culturally defined standards held by human individuals or groups about what is desirable, proper, beautiful, good or bad that serve as broad guidelines for social life.

-Variable.
-A characteristic that varies in value or magnitude and along which an object, individual, or group may be categorized.
-Examples include income and age.
+Variables.
+A characteristic that varies in value or magnitude along which an object, individual or group may be categorized, such as income or age.

-Vested interest.
+Vested interests.
 An expectation of private gain that often underlies the expressed interest in a public issue.

 Victimless crime.
-Violation of law in which no person aside from the offender is victimized.
-Examples include using illegal drugs or gambling illegally.
+Violation of law in which there is no other person (aside from the offender) victimized, such as drug-taking or illegal gambling.

 Vital statistics.
 Statistical information about births, deaths, marriages, immigration, and other population characteristics.